Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Introduction

-where $\mu(s_i, \bm{\beta}) = \frac{\beta_1 s_i}{\beta_2 + s_i}$ and $\bm{\beta}=(\beta_1,\beta_2)^T=(V_{max}, K_m)^T$.
-The estimation of the model parameter $\bm{\beta}$ and the subsequent inference are commonly performed using the non-linear least-squares or the maximum likelihood approach \cite{goudar1999parameter, toulias2016fitting, jukic2007total}.
+where $\bm{\beta}=(\beta_1,\beta_2)^T=(V_{max}, K_m)^T$.
+The estimation of the model parameter $\bm{\beta}$ and the subsequent inference is commonly performed using the non-linear least-squares or the maximum likelihood approach; see e.g., \cite{goudar1999parameter, toulias2016fitting, jukic2007total}.
 These inferences are also extended to variants of the MM model for specific applications; see, e.g., \cite{walters2023modified, douglas2024hetmm}.
-The MM model \eqref{mmeqn} can also be analyzed using a linearizing transformation, called Woolf transformation, used by Currie \cite{currie1982estimating}.
-However, for that case it is not possible to take additive errors, as in model \eqref{mmeqn2}.
+The MM model \eqref{mmeqn} can also be analyzed using a linearizing transformation, called the Woolf transformation, used by Currie \cite{currie1982estimating}.
+However, in that case, it is not possible to take additive errors, as in model \eqref{mmeqn2}.